randsleadershipslack/documents-and-resources/code-of-conduct.md

 This is not a place for obvious commercial activities such as recruiting, lead generation, marketing, and other solicitation, except in channels dedicated to that purpose.
 If you join this community simply to take value rather than contribute, the community will quickly notice and react.

 While obvious commercial behavior is easy to identify, non-obvious commercial behavior is a grey area.
-In general, if you are wondering if a post is commercial, our guidelines are that you:
+In general, if you are wondering if a post is commercially appropriate, our guidelines are that you:

 * Ask permission of the channel before posting a message that might be considered commercial stating clear intent for the post, and,
 * Listen for the response of your peers in channel and act accordingly.